-15. SS considered some of the evidence provided by Post Office Limited, but maybe not all of it due to resource constraints.
+14. SS has considered some of the evidence provided by Post Office Limited, but due to resource constraints might not have considered it all (e.g. the specific branch transaction logs).

-16. SS has also asked subpostmasters to comment on what they think of this evidence and (in at least one case) its proposed findings.
+15. SS has also asked subpostmasters to comment on this evidence and its proposed findings for the four cases in the Interim Report.

-17. We believe SS has NOT found any evidence of systemic problems with the Horizon computer system:
+16. We believe SS has NOT found any evidence of systemic problems with the Horizon computer system: